Bill Finger: Awards

 Finger was posthumously inducted into the Jack Kirby Hall of Fame in 1994 and the Will Eisner Award Hall of Fame in 1999.
 In 1985, DC Comics named Finger as one of the honorees in the company's 50th anniversary publication Fifty Who Made DC Great.
 In his honor, Comic-Con International established in 2005 the Bill Finger Award for Excellence in Comic Book Writing, which is given annually to "two recipients — one living and one deceased — who have produced a significant body of work in the comics field".
 Finger posthumously received an Inkpot Award in 2014.

+Legacy

 On December 8, 2017, the southeast corner of East 192nd Street and the Grand Concourse in the Bronx was named "Bill Finger Way".
 The corner was chosen for its proximity to Poe Park, where Finger and Kane used to meet to discuss their Batman character.

-Legacy

 Finger is the subject of the Hulu original documentary, Batman & Bill, which premiered in 2017.

 Personal life

 Finger married twice.
 He and his first wife, Portia, had a son: Frederick (nicknamed "Fred").
 After their divorce, Finger married Edith "Lyn" Simmons in the late 1960s, but they were no longer married when he died in 1974.

-Finger's friend and longtime writing partner Charles Sinclair found Finger dead at his home at the condominium Allen House at 340 East 51st Street in Manhattan.
+Finger was last seen alive on January 16, 1974.
+His friend and longtime writing partner Charles Sinclair found Finger dead at his home on January 18 at the condominium Allen House at 340 East 51st Street in Manhattan.
 The cause of death was occlusive coronary atherosclerosis.
-Finger had suffered three heart attacks, in 1963, 1970 and 1973.
-Although it was long believed by Sinclair, and others, that Finger was buried in an unmarked potter's field grave, his body was actually claimed by his son, Fred, who honored his wish to be cremated, and spread his ashes in the shape of a bat on a beach in Oregon.
+His death was not widely reported at the time.
+Finger had suffered three heart attacks, in 1963, 1970, and 1973.
+Although it was long believed by Sinclair and others that Finger was buried in an unmarked potter's field grave, his body was actually claimed by his son, Fred, who honored his wish to be cremated, and spread his ashes in the shape of a bat on a beach in Oregon.
 The first story of the issue Batman #259 in December 1974 would be dedicated to Finger's memory.

 Fred Finger had a daughter, Athena, born two years after Bill Finger's death.
 Fred died of complications from AIDS on January 13, 1992.
-Athena and her son are his only known living heirs, and her attempts (at the prompting of Nobleman and comics fans, and aided by her attorney half-sister) to restore Bill's legacy resulted in Warner Brothers' 2015 decision to officially recognize Finger as co-creator of Batman on film and TV projects going forward.
+Athena and her son are his only known living heirs, and her attempts (at the prompting of Nobleman and comics fans, and aided by her attorney half-sister) to restore Bill's legacy resulted in Warner Bros.'s 2015 decision to officially recognize Finger as co-creator of Batman on film and TV projects going forward.